If you want to get pregnant, you are pregnant or you gave birth in the last year.

 - Support to help your developing relationship with your baby

-- Contacts with voluntary sector organisations who could help you and your family,
+- Contacts with voluntary sector organisations who could help you and your family

-- Advice and information about mental health problems for partners and other family members
+- Advice and information about mental health problems for partners and other family members.

 Pre-birth planning meeting

-The professionals there might include your:
+The professionals at the meeting might include your:

 - Health visitor

 - Psychiatrist or nurse from another mental health team.